DrPariah/CataclysmMods/README.md

 ## Aftershock

-Aftershock is my personal core content pack in the vein of Bright Nights.
-Right now, it does little, serving mainly to restore recipes that were realism'd out by Kevin.
+~~Aftershock is my personal core content pack in the vein of Bright Nights.
+Right now, it does little, serving mainly to restore recipes that were realism'd out by Kevin.~~

+Due to personal reasons, I've passed on Aftershock to another, more capable author.

 ## Despoiled